Carers Hospital Discharge Experiences

 Understanding and developing best practice around listening to and valuing carer voices in hospital discharge processes.

 With funding provided courtesy of the Commitment to Carers Programme, Experience of Care Team, NHS England, this project was part of over 40 Trust Discharge projects intended to improve our understanding and develop best practice around involving, listening to and valuing carer voices in hospital discharge processes.
-This work forms part of the NHS Long Term Plan deliverables.
+This work formed part of the NHS Long Term Plan deliverables.

-We believe that part of the context for this dynamic is the well-evidenced, well-intentioned view that patients should ‘leave hospital as soon as they are medically optimised for discharge’.
+We believed that part of the context for this dynamic is the well-evidenced, well-intentioned view that patients should ‘leave hospital as soon as they are medically optimised for discharge’.
 On average, this is clearly beneficial for patients.
 However, for some carers, whose home situation is more complex, it does seem to raise some challenges, placing an even greater premium on the quality of support they receive.

 The discharge to assess model is built on evidence that the most effective way to support people is to ensure they are discharged safely when they are clinically ready, with timely and appropriate recovery support if needed.
 An assessment of longer-term or end of life care needs should take place once they have reached a point of recovery, where it is possible to make an accurate assessment of their longer-term needs.